Lion Heart (song)

-"Lion Heart" is a song recorded by South Korean girl group Girls' Generation for their fifth studio album of the same name.
+"Lion Heart" is a song that was recorded by South Korean girl group Girls' Generation for their fifth studio album of the same name.
 It was released as the album's title track by SM Entertainment on August 18, 2015.

 Composition

 "Lion Heart" was described as a soul pop-inspired bubblegum pop song by Billboard.
 It embraces a 1960s American retro sound and has a jazzy melody as well as "an ear-grabbing bass line".
 Lyrically, the song talks about women falling in love with men who have a cheating heart and how they try to tame him like taming a lion.

 Music video

 The music video was released on August 18, 2015.
-The music video narrates a story where the members of Girls' Generation each fall in love with a male protagonist, who turns out to be the same man.
-They become upset and team up against him.
+The music video narrates a story where the members of Girls' Generation each fall in love with a male protagonist, who turns out to be the same man (with his head being that of a lion, representing the song's conceptual "lion heart/lyin' heart" pun).
+They become upset and team up against him, then go on to reject further advances from him separately.
 The song was choreographed by the American choreographer Tony Testa & SM Entertainment's choreographer Shim Jaewon.
 It became third most viewed music video on YouTube by a South Korean act in August 2015.